olberger/vagrant-kata-containerd/README.md

 simplify integration with containerd, and use the instructions from the KataContainers packaging project.

-For setting it up, you will need,
+For setting it up, you will need:

 - VirtualBox (Currently only tested with virtualbox)
 - Vagrant with following plugins